snss231/tp/docs/UserGuide.md

 ### Deleting a person : `deletec`

-Deletes the specified person from the address book.
+Deletes the specified person from NUS Classes.

 Format: `deletec INDEX`